 Simpson says he and his family have moved on and only focus on the positive.
 For him, that includes having two new knees, playing golf almost daily and living in Las Vegas, where he’s often posing for selfies with people still enamored by his celebrity.

 Simpson was acquitted of the killings in 1995 but two years later lost a wrongful death case brought by the victims’ families.
-He has yet to pay off the $33.5 million judgment.Grab the FREE WDTN News App for iPhone or Android.
+He has yet to pay off the $33.5 million judgment.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.